 8.2 Erwin Felix Lewy Bertaut Prize of the European Crystallographic and Neutron Scattering Associations (ECA-ENSA)

-- The European Crystallographic Association (ECA) and the European Neutron Scattering Association (ENSA) awards a prize in memory of the scientific achievements of the late Erwin Felix Lewy Bertaut, which are cornerstones in both crystallography and neutron scattering.
+- The European Crystallographic Association (ECA) and the European Neutron Scattering Association (ENSA) award a prize in memory of the scientific achievements of the late Erwin Felix Lewy Bertaut, which are cornerstones in both crystallography and neutron scattering.

 - Nominations for the prize may be submitted by European scientists as individuals (self-nomination excluded) or on behalf of a group.
-Nominators may be (i) an ECA/ENSA individual Member or (ii) any person from a national member of ECA/ENSA or (iii) any Corporate Associate Member (CAM).
+Nominators may be (i)an ECA/ENSA Individual Member or (ii) any person from a national member of ECA/ENSA or (iii) any Corporate Associate Member (CAM).
 The nominator must ensure a signed acceptance of the nomination by the nominee.

 - Nominations should include the motivation for the award, a brief curriculum vitae of the nominee and a short list of major publications.
 Letters of support from authorities in the field are accepted.